zillou/hound/CONTRIBUTING.md

     `./bin/setup`

     **NOTE:** If you don't need Hound to communicate with your local machine, you may skip steps 2-5.
-    Designers, you don't need ngrok for the purpose of making css changes and running the app locally.
+    Designers, you don't need localtunnel for the purpose of making css changes and running the app locally.

 1. We need to expose the local app via a publicly-accessible, stable URL so that GitHub can send webhook requests to start a build.
 Install localtunnel: